-On this day Amritbani Guru Ravidass Ji is read and there are special nagar kirtans and aarti is performed.
+On this day Amritbani Guru Ravidass Ji is read and there are special Nagar kirtans and aarti is performed.
 Devotees take guru’s portrait along with music through the streets of the temple locality.
-Holy dip is taken in rivers, a grand celebration at Shri Guru Ravidass Janam Asthan Mandir, Seer Goverdhanpur, Varanasi takes place to mark the occasion.
+A holy dip is taken in rivers, a grand celebration at Shri Guru Ravidass Janam Asthan Mandir, Seer Goverdhanpur, Varanasi takes place to mark the occasion.

 About Guru Ravidas